 Under the terms of the Amended and Restated 2020 Plan, we may issue (1) stock options (incentive and nonstatutory), (2) restricted stock, (3) SARs, (4) RSUs, (5) other stock-based awards, and (6) cash-based awards.
-The Amended and Restated 2020 Plan provides for the issuance of up to 10,000,000 shares of common stock, which amount will be increased to the extent that awards granted under the Plans are forfeited, expire or are settled for cash (except as otherwise provided in the Amended and Restated 2020 Plan).
-In addition, the Amended and Restated 2020 Plan on January 1 of each year for a period of ten years, commencing on January 1, 2021 and ending on (and including) January 1, 2030, in an amount equal to the difference between (x) twenty percent (20%) of the total number of shares of common stock outstanding on December 31st of the preceding calendar year, and (y) the total number of shares of common stock reserved under the Amended and Restated 2020 Plan.
-However, the exercise price, vesting and expiration period of the grants under the date of the grant for a 10% or more shareholder and 100% of fair value of the common stock at the date of the grant for a 10% or more shareholder and 100% of fair value of Directors in good faith.
+The Amended and Restated 2020 Plan initially provided for the issuance of up to 312,500 shares of common stock, which amount will be increased to the extent that awards granted under the Plans are forfeited, expire or are settled for cash (except as otherwise provided in the Amended and Restated 2020 Plan).
+In addition, the Amended and Restated 2020 Plan contains an "evergreen provision" providing for an annual increase in the number of shares of our common stock available for issuance under the Amended and Restated 2020 Plan on January 1 of each year for a period of ten years, commencing on January 1, 2021 and ending on (and including) January 1, 2030, in an amount equal to the difference between (x) twenty percent (20%) of the total number of shares of common stock outstanding on December 31st of the preceding calendar year, and (y) the total number of shares of common stock reserved under the Amended and Restated 2020 Plan on December 31st of such preceding calendar year (including shares subject to outstanding awards, issued pursuant to awards or available for future awards).
+The Board of Directors determines the exercise price, vesting and expiration period of the grants under the Amended and Restated 2020 Plan.
+However, the exercise price of an incentive stock option may not be less than 110% of fair value of the common stock at the date of the grant for a 10% or more shareholder and 100% of fair value for a grantee who is not a 10% shareholder.
+The fair value of the common stock is determined based on quoted market price or in absence of such quoted market price, by the Board of Directors in good faith.
 Additionally, the expiration period of grants under the Amended and Restated 2020 Plan may not be more than ten years.
-As of March 31, 2022, 32,808,160 shares were available for future grants under the Amended and Restated 2020 Plan may not be more than ten years.
+As of June 30, 2022, 606,227 shares were available for future grants under

 We measure the fair value of stock options on the date of grant, based on the Black Scholes option pricing model using certain assumptions discussed below, and the closing market price of our common stock on the date of the grant.
-The fair value of the award is measured on the grant date.
-One-third of most stock options granted pursuant to the Plans vest 12 months from the date of grant and 1/36th each month thereafter for 24 months and expire ten years from the date of grant.
+For employees and directors, the fair value of the award is measured on the grant date.
+Most stock options granted pursuant to the Plans typically vest 1/3rd 12 months from the date of grant and 1/36th each month thereafter for 24 months and expire ten years from the date of grant.
 In addition, we issue options to directors which vest over a one-year period.
-We also issue premium options to executive officers which have an exercise price greater than the grant date fair value and have issued performance-based options which vest when target parameters are met, subject in each case to a one year minimum service period prior to vesting.
+We also issue premium options to executive officers, which have an exercise price greater than the grant date fair value, subject to a one year minimum service period prior to vesting.
 Stock-based compensation expense related to awards is amortized over the applicable vesting period using the straight-line method.